AngelliaX/Clothes-Addon/README.md

 # Clothes-Addon
-more clothes for the plugin
+## More clothes for the plugin
+- If you still dont know about the plugin,dont change any files/folders name.
+Just download the folder inside the clothes/cosplays folder than put them in your clothes/cosplays folder